albert97/Snippet_Tech/_posts/2021-03-06-How-Computer-Works.md

  so the above number means 1 x 8 + 4 x 1 + 2 x 0 + 1x 1 = 13

+ <h3 class="section-heading"> Arithmetic sum, XOR, Adder and 4bits Adder </h3>

- The question is how do with repersent arthmetic for example 100011  + 000111?
+ The question is how do with repersent arithmetic sum for example 100011  + 000111?
  To asnwer the question, we have to introduce the concept of Carry and Sum.
  Carry is the number carried on when doing summation. for example adding two single bits, 1 + 1 has a carry of 1 and a sum of 0 (becasue of bunary system).